Kiev (brand): Kiev 4M / Kiev 4AM

-Kiev 4M was a modernized version of Kiev 4.
-It is usually less desirable than Kiev 4 because of very bad quality control on those cameras - but generally, they should be somewhat more pleasant to shoot than their older siblings.
-Again, there are two versions.
-The Kiev 4M and the Kiev 4AM, which is the same camera but it lacks the light meter.
+The Kiev 4M was a modernized version of the Kiev 4.
+The Kiev4M is usually considered less desirable than the Kiev 4 because of their poor quality control, but are still considered to be better quality than older models.
+There are two versions: the Kiev 4M and the Kiev 4AM, which is the same camera, but without the light meter.

-The shutter speeds are now marked from 1/2s to 1/1000s + B. The camera inherited a lot of its cosmetic changes from the Kiev 5, like the self-timer level and rewind knob.
+The shutter speeds are marked from 1/2s to 1/1000s + B. The camera inherited a lot of its cosmetic changes from the Kiev 5, like the self-timer level and rewind knob.
 It also introduced the hot shoe for flash sync.
 It also added a fixed takeup spool.

 With the Kiev-4M, the standard lens was changed from Jupiter-8 to Helios-103.
-The Helios-103 is generally believed to be a very good lens, usually surpassing Jupiter-8 in reviews.
+The Helios-103 is generally believed to be a very good lens, usually surpassing the Jupiter-8 in reviews.

 Kiev TTL

-Kiev TTL is a next development of the Kiev rangefinder series, but was never mass-produced.
+The Kiev TTL is a next development of the Kiev rangefinder series, but was never mass-produced, remaining a prototype.
 It features the same rangefinder as with previous Kiev rangefinders, but has a bright, 1:1 viewfinder.
 The most noticeable feature is TTL metering.
 For this, it uses two selenium cells behind the lens.
 During exposure, those cells move out of the way.
 The meter needle is visible on the camera top and also in the viewfinder window.
-But in the end, this camera stayed just a prototype.

 Kiev 5

 There was also a Kiev 5 with a modernized upper part with integrated meter.
 Its design drifted far away from the Contax base other Kiev rangefinders were built on.
 It added a much larger viewfinder, with parallax corrected (only on some versions) frame lines.
 The viewfinder seems to show what 35mm lens is supposed to see with frame lines showing what 50mm lens would see.
 Some models even had four angle marks for 85mm lenses.
 It did not offer the long rangefinder base of previous Kiev rangefinders.
 All the Kiev 5s offered the selenium light meter.
 It also replaced the shutter winding knob with a level, rendering it much more user-friendly.

 It offered a lens mount similar to the older Kiev rangefinders, but it removed the internal bayonet for 50mm lenses.
 The external bayonet stayed the same.
-The camera lost compatibility with all the usual 50mm lenses (Jupiter-8(M) and Jupiter-3, later introduced Helios-103 couldn't be mounted either) because of that.
+The camera lost compatibility with all the usual 50mm lenses (Jupiter-8(M) and Jupiter-3, later introduced Helios-103 could not be mounted either) because of that.
 The camera first used Jupiter-8NB lens, but later came with Helios-94 out of the box.

-The camera improved upon the original Kiev models in a lot of ways.
-However, it never really took off since It cost a lot more than the original Kievs, and was sold in parallel.
-Which caused to have a comparatively short lifespan.
+The camera improved upon the original Kiev models in many ways; however, it never gained popularity as it cost a lot more than the original Kievs, and was sold in parallel to them, causing them to have a comparatively short lifespan.
 The total production numbers are estimated between 8,000 and 50,000 units, making the camera quite rare.